VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 - Additional details are available under the **Comprehensive output** tab, including:
   - information on the nearest neighbor from the training set
     - its structure
     - similarity to the input molecule
     - measured value
-  - source(s)
+    - data source(s)

 - Each prediction is also accompanied by a **QPRF document**, which includes:
   - information about the input substance